jawadrasool/RepData_PeerAssessment1/PA1_template.md

 activity2$day <- factor(activity2$day,levels=c("weekday","weekend"))
 ```

-Then, I make use of the **lattice** package to create a panel plot containing a time series plot of the 5-minute interval (x-axis) and the average number of steps taken, averaged  across all weekday days or weekend days (y-axis).
+Then, I make use of the **lattice** package to **create a panel plot containing a time series plot of the 5-minute interval and the average number of steps taken, averaged  across all weekday days or weekend days**.

 ```r